Neubauer-Group/dgx-setup/README.md

 $ bash migrate_home.sh
 ```

+**Note:** you need to update your environment by either sourcing things or logging out and logging in again before moving onto Step 2.

 2. In your `/raid/projects/$USER/.bash_profile` make sure that the following comment exists anywhere **above** the sourcing of `~/.bashrc` to set the start location for adding `pyenv` information to your `.bash_profile`

 ```bash